cfpb/cfpb.github.io/_posts/2013-11-26-rules-rules.md

 ## Parser Combinators: Not As Scary As They Sound

-Regular expressions certainly require additional mental overhead by future developers, as they must generally "run" expressions in their mind to see what they do.
+Regular expressions certainly require additional mental overhead by future developers, who will generally "run" expressions in their mind to see what they do.
 Well-named expressions help a bit, but the syntax for naming capture groups in generally quite ugly.
 Further, combining expressions is error-prone and leads to even more indecipherable code.
 So-called "parser combinators" (i.e. parsers that can be combined) resolve or at least alleviate both of these issues.
 Combinators allow expressions to be named and easily combined to build larger expressions.
 Below, examples demonstrate these features using `pyparsing`, a parser combinator library for Python.

 ```
 part = Word(digits).setResultsName("part")